d9n/tryfinally/about.md

 ---
-layout: default
+layout: basic
 title: About
 permalink: /about/
 ---
-A home for **carefully crafted coding tutorials**.
+`Try{Finally}` is my home for writing coding tutorials.
 Articles designed to teach, not to overwhelm.

-For each entry, you can rely on me to provide:
+For each entry, I provide

 * A clear, focused goal
 * Concrete examples